What's Happening in Room 321 Mrs. L.H.'s Class

 homophones (words that sound the same but have different spelling, such

-- Read and complete the Home/School Connection one night (due Friday)
+- Read and complete the Home/School Connection one night (due Friday, this week)

 - Math as assigned in planner.